laurabaldryan/event-knowledge-dashboard/readme.md

 - Coordinates are saved in a local CSV (geocache.csv) to avoid redundant requests.
 - Folium displays a world map of events, colored by sentiment or taxonomy type.
 4) Timeline Visualization
-- Uses Plotly to plot the number of events and average sentiment over time (monthly or weekly).
+- Uses Plotly to plot the number of events and average sentiment over time.
 - Also displays the frequency of top event types.

 ## Key Design Decisions